-St. Paul’s Social Services, which includes the Daily Bread Food Bank and The Fellowship Centre responds to London and area residents who are in need of emergency food access and other support services.
+St. Paul’s Social Services, which includes the St Paul’s Social Services Food Bank and The Fellowship Centre responds to London and area residents who are in need of emergency food access and other support services.

 Within St. Paul’s Social Services, there will be an effort to provide food that meets Canada’s Food Guide requirements and Health Canada’s Food and Nutrition Guidelines.
-To do this, the Daily Bread Food Bank will only purchase food that reflects these guidelines (such as brown rice, oats, and lentils) and will offer fresh produce on a daily basis.
+To do this, the St Paul’s Social Services Food Bank will only purchase food that reflects these guidelines (such as brown rice, oats, and lentils) and will offer fresh produce on a daily basis.
 The Fellowship Centre will begin to offer meals reflecting these guidelines with a focus on serving a minimum of 2 fresh or frozen fruits/vegetables to each guest and lower salt, fat and sugar based foods.

 We will develop “community” at The Fellowship Centre by adjusting the number of participants and support our participants’ experience of community by providing food through partial table service and phase in programming based on client inquiry.

 A community garden has been planted that volunteers water, weed and pick fresh produce from for the use of St. Paul’s Social Services.
 Much of this produce is given to families and individuals coming in for an emergency food supply, who are delighted to receive fresh food.